 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 I do my very best to return emails as soon as possible but I do head out of Denver for sessions and weddings often.
-Sometimes your email never makes it to me so if you haven’t heard from me within 48 hours please try again just in case stranger things are going on (and also just in case I got sucked into a marathon Stranger Things binge and need help out!)
-I’d hate to miss the opportunity to chat with you about your wedding!
+Sometimes your email never makes it to me so if you haven’t heard from me within 48 hours please double check your email spam box and reach out again just in case there is a technical issue.
+I’d hate to miss the opportunity to speak with you about your family photos!
+You're welcome to text or call me at 720-771-7314 if you are worried I haven't received your email.